jaanga/sp500/README.md

 ## Things To Do / Road Map

 _One day this list will be as long as your arm_

+## Upcoming

+* Get official Twitter name for each symbol - using Twitter API

 ### User Interface